 Some of the links on this site may be affiliate links.
 This means, at no additional cost to you, I may be paid a small commission if you follow the links and make a purchase.
 Learn more here.

-Tools Needed to Make Homemade Caesar Dressing
+Tools Needed to Make this recipe

 - Eggs - As much as you can, try to find the best and freshest eggs you can.

-- Parmesan cheese - To add that delicious cheesy flavor (optional).
+- Parmesan cheese – To add that delicious cheesy flavor (optional).
+Omit for a dairy-free Caesar dressing.

 How to Make Your Homemade Caesar Salad Dressing Without Mayo

-If you don't already have a food processor, I highly recommend this one!
+I’ll show you how to make Caesar dressing using a food processor.
+If you don’t already have a food processor, I highly recommend this one!

 Note: If you don't have a "pusher" with a hole in it, just drizzle the oil in slowly with the food processor on.
 I aim for a thin stream (somewhere between dripping it in and dumping).
 Drizzling the oil should take a minute or two, not thirty.